waterbuffalo13/dk_prh_modelling/README.md

 # Data Platform Engineer Technical Assessment: Data Modelling & Transformation

 ## Data Model Justification:
-### Design Decision #1:  Choice of Dimensions (Area, Author, Book, Genre, Publisher, Store)
+### Design Decision #1: Normalising into Facts and Dimensions

-I chose to break the dataset into six entities for the following reason:
+I chose to break the dataset into the following six entities:
   - **Area: The geographic region where products are sold in.**
     -   Definitions may change or be augmented over time
     -   Important for slicing against sales and books for insight